This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 But, I found the real joy in simply ambling – both along the canals and cobbled streets and the lakeside Jardins de l’Europe.
 The town sits on the edge of Lake Annecy, one of the country’s cleanest, lending itself to waterside strolls.
 Beyond, the nearby mountain trails help you go off the beaten path in the Haute-Savoie surrounds.

 Plan your trip: Annecy is a pretty France weekend break year-round.
-In December, the Christmas markets added to the charm.
+In December, a Christmas market visit is one of the best things to do in France during winter.
 It is fairly small, so it could be a day trip, or you can use it as a base to explore the nearby snow-capped peaks.

 Top tip: If you’re a fine art enthusiast, take the 80-minute side trip to Grenoble for the Musêe de Grenoble.
 For a regional museum, it’s incredibly well stacked with masterpieces.